PowerShift Publications 2018-2011

 Sustainability chapters in EU free trade agreements

-This publication examines the effectiveness and actual implementation of sustainability chapters in EU free trade agreements.
+This publication examines the effectiveness and actual implementation of sustainability chapters in EU FTAs.
 It questions whether these chapters actually lead to an improvement in working conditions and environmental protection in the partner countries or are rather symbolic in nature.
 The publication calls for a critical review and possible redesign of these chapters to ensure their effectiveness.

 Position paper “No to overexploitation at the deep sea!”

-The publication argues against deep-sea mining due to the serious, irreparable damage to the unique habitats and fragile ecosystems of the deep-sea.
-She emphasizes the environmental and social costs, which are mainly incurred in countries of the global South, and calls for a radical reduction in the consumption of raw materials in Germany and Europe.
+The publication argues against deep-sea mining due to the serious, irreparable damage to the unique habitats and fragile ecosystems of the deep sea.
+It emphasizes the ecological and social costs, which are mainly incurred in countries of the Global South, and calls for a radical reduction in the consumption of raw materials in Germany and Europe.
 The publication advocates the protection of the deep sea as a common heritage of humanity and rejects deep-sea mining due to the incalculable consequences for the marine world and coastal communities.

 Trade at any cost?
 (Eng.)